isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution19.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs
+Up to Additional criteria:
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- The purchase of pre-owned/used equipment is not supportable.% for non-SMEs

 ### Things to Note
-Additional criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+Active

 ### Contact Information
 N.A.